xefi/faker-doc/content/3.locales/es-es.md

 ---
 title: Spanish (Spain)
-description: Spanish Spain locale for Xefi Faker PHP
+description: Spanish locale for Xefi Faker PHP
 ---

 You need to require the locale to be able to use it